TiagoMA90/time/README.md

 It was adapted accordingly to Desktops, Laptops and Mobile devices under CSS Media queries.
 - Responsiveness from [Bytes](https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/rock-paper-scissors/)

-# Notes for self(Add feautures)
+# Notes for self (Add feautures)
 - Tick sound, everytime a minutes passes by.
-Another tick sound an hours passes.
+Another tick sound an hours passes by.

 # Technologies
 ## Languages
 The website was written under HTML5, CSS3 & JS(ES6).
 - HTML5 - Structure of the page
-- CSS3 - Style of the page
+- Bootstrap - CSS Framework to style of the page
 - JSES6 - Logic and interactivity of the page

 Other forms of development as follows: